Bernstein-Kouchnirenko-Khovanskii with a symmetry: Introduction

 Finally, in Section \ref{snext}, we discuss the numerous possible generalizations of these facts to the ambient torus of higher dimension, symmetric complete intersections of higher codimension, more complicated symmetries (leading e.g. to questions on geometry of zero loci of Schur polynomials), and, importantly, other ground fields beyond $\C$.

-Besides the usual methods of lattice combinatorics (concentrated in Sections \ref{sconn} and \ref{sirredproof}) and toric compactifications (concentrated in the later sections), we make use of a certain degeneration technique that we call {\it inductive irreducibility} (Proposition \ref{propind}) and a kind of ``logarithmic Morse theory'' on toric varieties (Section \ref{smorse}).
-We believe they may be of independent interest.

-Section \ref{sgalois} is devoted to an application of the geometry of symmetric curves to Galois theory: we characterize generic one-parameter families of complex univariate polynomials, whose Galois group is a complete symmetric group.
+Prior to all of this, Section \ref{sgalois} is devoted to an application of symmetric curves to Galois theory: we characterize generic one-parameter families of complex univariate polynomials, whose Galois group is a complete symmetric group.

 Polynomials of this kind were studied by many authors from the perspective of Galois theory, especially in finite characteristics.
 A remarkable project in this direction initiated by Abhyankar in \cite{abh1} lead to many beautiful results such as \cite{abh2}.
-It can borrow the name from one of its papers: ``Nice equations for nice groups'' \cite{abh3} and deals with Galois groups of trinomials, whose coefficients are monomials of the parameter.
+It can borrow the name from one of its papers: ``Nice equations for nice groups'' and deals with Galois groups of trinomials, whose coefficients are monomials of the parameter.

 We study the same problem over the complex numbers, but in full generality --- for polynomials with arbitrary supports.
 More specifically, we study how one can permute the non-zero roots of a univariate Laurent polynomial $\varphi(x)=\sum_{j=n}^N c_jx^j$, whose coefficients $c_j=c_j(t)$ are generic Laurent polynomials of a parameter $t$ with prescribed support sets $A_j\subset\Z^1$, $j=n,\ldots, N$.
 As we vary $t\in\C$ along all possible loops (avoiding the finitely many bifurcation values of $t$ at which the polynomial $\varphi$ has less than $N-n$ roots), the corresponding permutations of the $N-n$ non-zero roots of $\varphi$ form a subgroup $G\subset S_{N-n}$, referred to as the {\it Galois group} of $\varphi$.